vladmandic/human/README.md

 - NodeJS: Compatible with software *tfjs-node* and CUDA accelerated backends *tfjs-node-gpu*

 Check out [**Live Demo**](https://vladmandic.github.io/human/demo/index.html) for processing of live WebCam video or static images
-Live demo uses `WASM` backend for faster startup, but results are slower than when using `WebGL` backend

 <br>